begin-thread/elk-howto/threatintel.md

 sudo apt install xfce4
 ```

-At login, choose "Xfce session" as the disply manager.
+At login, choose "Xfce session" as the display manager.

 <!---
 *******************************************************************************